How to Teach at the Bedside

 As members of the healthcare profession, we are entrusted with a responsibility to continuously renew our ranks by educating the next generation of providers.
 Despite many adverse circumstances, we have a professional duty to teach young healthcare providers.
 Preceptors have been asked to share what they do every day in their clinical practice with Des Moines University students.
 As a preceptor, they are a role model who supervises, guides, and facilitates the learning of students.

 - Differentiate between the various methods for teaching at the bedside

 - Explain some pearls for facilitating teaching at the bedside

-- Discuss some barriers to teaching at the bedside and how to overcome them
+- Discuss some barriers to teaching at the bedside

 It may help to understand why "how" we teach is more important than "what" we teach if we explore a model on how adults learn in the clinical setting.
 In the same way that clinicians apply knowledge of basic sciences to solve clinical problems, understanding the basic principles of adult learning may be helpful to clinical teachers.

 The following is a competency based model of learning that has been applied to many learning situations.
 It helps to outline the different stages adults move through as they gain mastery in a subject or a skill.

 Over time, preceptors tend to forget the theoretical principles and steps behind each procedure - they just do it.
 At this point, they may find it difficult to explain to someone at the early stages of the learning cycle how to do the procedure.
 Learners who are consciously competent are often very good teachers because they are able to explain the steps involved in a procedure or in clinical reasoning to learners who are still struggling with the skill.